ThinkDataEd/student/docs/unit1/lesson16.md

     100. <strong style="color: red;">What does the **relative frequency** 18/35 represent?</strong>

-11. <strong style="color: red;">Choose two categorical variables that you predict might be associated.
-Then generate two questions about the two categorical variables that you chose.
+11. Choose two categorical variables that you predict might be associated.
+Then generate two questions about the two categorical variables that you chose and write them in your IDS Journal.
 Do not choose two random categorical variables.</strong>

     Here's an example: